 A harassment conviction can carry a custodial sentence of six months to five years.

 If you have been accused of harassment, our team of solicitors will be able to advise you throughout the entire process, being by your side from interview through to the conclusion of any court case.
-We will represent you in interview, deal confidentially with any concerns that may arise, prepare your case, taking any necessary statements and evidence that will add weight to your defence, and represent you in the Magistrates Court or Crown Court.
+We will represent you in an interview, deal confidentially with any concerns that may arise, prepare your case, take any necessary statements and evidence that will add weight to your defence and represent you in the Magistrates’ Court or Crown Court.